ninjaaron/pyfil/README.rst

 The execution environment also has a special object for stdin, creatively named ``stdin``.
-This differs from sys.stdin in that it rstrips (aka chomps) all the lines when you iterate over it, and it has a property, ``stdin.l``, which returns a list of the (rstripped) lines. pyfil is quite bullish about using rstrip because python's print function will supply an additional newline, and if you just want the value of the text in the line, you almost never want the newline character.
+This differs from sys.stdin in that it strips trailing newlines when you iterate over it, and it has a property, ``stdin.l``, which returns a list of the lines (without newlines).
 If you do want the newlines, access sys.stdin directly.

 stdin inherits the rest of its methods from sys.stdin, so you can use stdin.read() to get a string of all lines, if that's what you need.

+Certain other flags may create additional objects in the evaluation context.

-Certain other flags; --loop (or anything that implies --loop), --json, --split or --field_sep; may create additional objects.
+  --loop (or anything that implies --loop) create ``n`` and ``i``.
+  --json creates ``j``.
+  --split or --field_sep create ``f``

 Check the flag descriptions for further details.

 output
 ~~~~~~